 We look forward to gathering for worship on Sunday, the Lord’s Day, both in the morning and in the evening in order to worship our God and rest in the finished work of Jesus Christ.
 These worship services are distinct services, not repeats, and are an appropriate way for the Christian to book-end the day of rest by meeting with our God.
 As the Psalmist says in the opening of Psalm 92, which is “A Song for the Sabbath”:

 It is good to give thanks to the LORD, to sing praises to your name, O Most High; to declare your steadfast love in the morning, and your faithfulness by night…

-By biblical conviction, we observe the Lord’s Supper at least weekly (every week in the morning and on the first Lord’s Day evening each month).
+By biblical conviction, we observe the Lord’s Supper each Sunday morning.
 We welcome all to Christ’s Table who call on him as Lord and who are members in good standing of a Christian Church.
 If you come to visit with us and have any questions about whether you may come to the Table, any of our Ruling Elders or Pastors would be glad to speak with you before service.